 Winter storm will bring snow to South

-A winter storm is expected to sweep through the Southeastern United States late Friday and early Saturday, bringing a potential mix of snow, sleet and ice.
-Raleigh, North Carolina, is likely to face the brunt of the storm, with 4 to 10 inches of snow predicted.
+A winter storm is expected to sweep through the Southeastern US late Friday and early Saturday, bringing a potential mixture of snow, sleet and ice.
+Raleigh, North Carolina is likely to face the brunt of the storm, with 4 to 10 inches of snow predicted.

 Comments